khemPaneru/khemPaneru/README.md

 ### 🎯 Career Goal:

-🚀 Seeking opportunities in:
+Currently seeking opportunities in:

 - IT Helpdesk
 - IT Support
 - Junior System Administrator
 - Junior Network Technician

-Where I can apply my skills in troubleshooting, networking, and cloud technologies.
+Where I can contribute, continue learning, and grow long-term in the IT field.

 ---